dylanR33/command-line-stm32f4/README.md

 which is targeted for the `STM32F446xx`.
 See directory `templates` for a startup file template to use as a starting point.

+The variable `CLISTM_WFLAGS` is an optional variable which defines warning flags to pass to the compiler.
+Can also be used for additional compiler flags.

 ## Minimal Necessary Configuration When Using HAL and Template
 Before any application or HAL peripheral module code runs the user should call the